 GeneCards Summary for CDK9 Gene

 CDK9 (Cyclin-Dependent Kinase 9) is a Protein Coding gene.
-Diseases associated with CDK9 include ipex syndrome and hiv-1.
-Among its related pathways are Signaling by GPCR and Infectious disease.
+Diseases associated with CDK9 include hiv-1 and ipex syndrome.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is CDK12.

 UniProtKB/Swiss-Prot for CDK9 Gene